omerbenamram/evtx/README.md

 ## Features

  - 🔒 Implemented using 100% safe rust - and works on all platforms supported by rust (that have stdlib).
+ - ⚡ Fast - see benchmarks below.
+It faster than any other implementation by order(s) of magnitude!
  - 🚀 Multi-threaded.
  - ✨ Supports XML and JSON outputs, both being directly constructed from the token tree and independent of each other (no xml2json conversion is performed!)
  - ⛏️ Supports some basic recovery of missing records/chunks!